 The truth about the U.S. military base on the British-controlled Indian Ocean island of Diego Garcia is often hard to believe.
 It would be easy enough to confuse the real story with fictional accounts of the island found in the Transformersmovies, on the television series 24, and in Internet conspiracy theories about the disappearance of Malaysia Airlines flight MH370.

 While the grim saga of Diego Garcia frequently reads like fiction, it has proven all too real for the people involved.
 It’s the story of a U.S. military base built on a series of real-life fictions told by U.S. and British officials over more than half a century.”

-Suzelle, interviewed by Mauritian national TV, said something I didn’t know I’m sure: They took care of the dog cemetery but left their ancestors’ cemetery in an abandoned state.
-Translation mine, from memory, will double check/add verbatim later.
+Suzelle, interviewed by Mauritian TV yesterday, said something I didn’t know I’m sure: USians took care of their murdered dogs’ cemetery but left their ancestors’ cemetery in an abandoned state.
+Translation mine, from memory.